Human–canine bond: Search

-Because of their highly developed sense of smell many canines today work with their handlers to search for many things including drugs, invasive species, and people.
+Because of their highly developed sense of smell, many canines today work with their handlers to search for many things, including drugs, invasive species, and people.
 The first search and rescue dogs were the Saint Bernards who were trained to locate lost or stranded travelers in the Swiss Alps.

 Dogs and their handlers will have formed a close bond allowing each other to interpret each other's body language correctly leading to the successful detection of the desired object or person.
-Examples of body language to look for when the dog begins to "hit" on the scent cone are small pauses, tail flicks, and puffing air with the noise.
+Examples of body language to look for when the dog begins to "hit" on a scent cone are small pauses, tail flicks, and puffing air with the nose.
 Every dog is different and will present different signals that will take lots of dedicated training from the handler to learn how to correctly interpret.

 Assistance

 People who suffer from isolation, depression, and other mental illness to the point where it significantly interferes with day-to-day life may find security in an emotional support animal, however it is important to remember that usually dogs who fall into the emotional support animal category do not require any specific training.
 As a result of the studies by Dr. Samuel Corson pets have become commonplace in nursing homes where they can provide comfort and affection to people.
 Therapy dogs are used in hospitals around the world where they can have a positive impact on a variety of diagnoses, including cancer.